 What is Counselling?; Counselling is a process of talking about and working through your personal problems with a Counsellor.
 The Counsellor helps you to address and find a solution to your problems in a positive way by helping you to clarify the issues, explore options, develop strategies and increase self-awareness.
-I am a Person-Centered Counsellor but also work in an integrative way, by this I mean I will combine different therapeutic tools and approaches to fit your individual needs.
+I am a Person-Centred Counsellor but also work in an integrative way, by this I mean I will combine different therapeutic tools and approaches to fit your individual needs.

 About Me; I’ve been a Counsellor for the past Twenty Years’ and in that time I have been dedicated to helping people through the Counselling Process to live life with a positive outlook, to develop and grow emotionally and to become the best version of themselves.

 I believe that we are all uniquely different and our perspectives, expectations, and needs are also unique.
 As a Counsellor, I respect these differences and I am open to working with my Clients to find a solution to their problems.
 The Client and Counsellor relationship must be based on open and honest dialogue if the working partnership is to work well.

 My aim is to support my Clients to gain a different perspective on their personal circumstances.
 I strongly believe that this can be achieved with empathy, respect, and acceptance of the individual and the presenting problems without prejudgment.
 I am here to walk beside my Clients as a guide to help them to unlock the answers inside.

 Tailored sessions that fit your needs: Our first session will be an initial face to face meeting or alternatively a telephone assessment.
 We will discuss your concerns and reasons for wanting to start Counselling.

 Therapy should be a positive experience and our first meeting is purely to ensure that we can work together.
 Should we decide to proceed, we will agree a convenient time and date to begin your Counselling Sessions.